Ghostbusters (franchise): Video games

 In PlayStation Home, the PlayStation 3's online community-based social gaming network, Loot Interactive, in association with Atari and Terminal Reality, released a Ghostbusters-themed apartment space on June 18, 2009.
 Called the "Ghostbusters Firehouse: On Location", this space is dedicated to the 25th anniversary of Ghostbusters and its worldwide release on Blu-ray.
 The Firehouse personal space is a detailed replica of the three floor Ghostbusters headquarters from the original film, including the ghost containment unit in the basement, the garage and office areas on the 1st floor, plus the living room, laboratory, fire poles, bedroom and bathroom areas.Family Guy: The Quest for Stuff's 2014 Halloween event features a Ghostbusters theme to commemorate the film's 30th anniversary.
 The story involves Peter, Cleveland, Joe, and Quagmire becoming Ghostbusters to fight a paranormal invasion in Quahog.
 Included in the event are Ghostbuster uniforms for Peter and company, the Ghostbuster firehouse, and Ecto-1.
 The 2015 toys-to-life game Lego Dimensions features multiple characters, locations and stages based on the Ghostbusters franchise, including the original films and Paul Feig's Ghostbusters.
 On June 4, the theme park simulation game Planet Coaster added a Ghostbusters-themed pack.

 Slot machine

 The Ghostbusters slot machine was one of the most anticipated games released by International Game Technology in 2012.
 It is popular in the casinos of Las Vegas and there is also an online version of the game.
 It features 5 reels and 30 paylines with 3 interactive bonus rounds that can be unlocked.
+Dan Ackroyd also provided custom speech as Ray Stantz.